Scottish Gemmological Association

 So often, the perfect gem is found and excitedly added to your collection of beauties.
 As you gaze upon it's fantastic colour or study a cool inclusion pattern, you often think, "I'd really like to know where this gem has been and the story behind it".

 Join Shelly for that rare story, when you learn the history of a gem and the romance and /or tragedy behind it.

 Hailing from an Alan Hodgkinson 2013 Tucson presentation of the same title, the sequel comes back to his home - with love.

 11.45 - 12.15 Awards: Gemmology students and GemSet Competition winners

 After the morning's presentations, we will be making awards to Gemmology students and to out Student GemSet Competition winners.
 The prize winning pieces will be available to view at this time and will be featured on our website.

-PLEASE NOTE: This is the expected running order, however the timings may need to be adjusted slightly.
+PLEASE NOTE: This is the proposed running order, however the order and timings may need to be adjusted slightly.

-Further detail of the talks and speakers will follow shortly on the relevant pages
+Further details of the talks and speakers follow on the relevant pages.